FluxxField/bionic-reading.nvim/README.md

 There are of course edges to account for.
 If the word is 4 characters or less.
 We just highlight half rounded down.
 This also applies to the case that the first vowel is one of the last 2 characters.
 We do this so that we do not highlight a majority of the word.
+We also need to account for situations where "y" is either a vowel or consonant.

 Future: I will continue to try and tweak and refine what I have started with.
 There is no set rules for determining a syllable so there will be missed cases.
-I also am not handling cases for when "y" is treated as a vowel

 Please Note: this is not perfect and might highlight incorrectly in some cases.
 I will try to update the exceptions as I find them.
 Thank you!